kudojp/DietApp-Rails2020/README.md

 - You can sign up with your email or with your facebook account.
 - CSS, JavaScript files are bundled by webpack.
 - Rspec test cases are implemented for model layer.

+### Features

+- Password authentication and facebook authentication
+- Creating/deleting a post of each meal (which consists of one or more food items)
+- Like/dislike posts by other users
+- Follow/unfollow other users
+- Feed where posts from your followings are listed

 ## URL

 https://diet-app-2020.herokuapp.com